nautiyaldeepak/Cloudformation-Template/README.md

 # Cloudformation-Template
-AWS cloudformation templates to deploy infrastructure
+1. AWS cloudformation templates to deploy infrastructure
+2. Write Logs from EC2 to CloudWatch